Key takeaways

 Use only the credit you need

 It can be tempting to use your card for everything but don’t.
-Only pay with plastic what you can afford to buy in cash.
-That way making on time payments will be a breeze.
+Treat your card like a debit card and only charge what you can afford to pay for in cash.
+That way you’ll have no problems paying in full by the due date.

 What is your credit utilization ratio?